-Kate H. Elliott is a lecturer in Ball State University’s Department of Journalism, coordinates the Magazine Media concentration, and advises the department’s Journalism Ambassadors.
-She co-chairs the College of Communication, Information, and Media (CCIM) Engagement Task Force and serves on a range of other university committees.
+Kate H. Elliott coordinates the Department of Journalism’s Magazine Media concentration and advises Journalism Ambassadors — a team of student leaders driven to advance the department’s reach and reputation.
+She co-chairs the College of Communication, Information, and Media (CCIM) Engagement Task Force and serves several university committees and initiatives.

-Since 2018, Elliott has supported Ball State’s historic partnership with Muncie Community Schools as faculty fellow to the Ball State-Muncie Community Schools Academic Innovation Council.
-Alongside teachers, administrators, and Muncie residents, Elliott is working to realize a holistic educational system that nurtures student success and community wellbeing.
+Since 2018, Elliott has supported Ball State’s historic partnership with Muncie Community Schools as faculty fellow to the MCS-Ball State Academic Innovation Council.
+Alongside teachers, administrators, and community partners, Elliott is working to realize a holistic educational system that nurtures student success and community wellbeing.

-As an educator, Kate Elliott is driven to outfit the next generation of storytellers and strategists with the confidence, expertise, and connections to lead in competitive, in-demand fields.
-Connect with her on Facebook, Twitter @_kahelliott, or check out her work and scholarly interests in media literacy and multiplatform storytelling.
+In the classroom, Elliott is driven to outfit the next generation of storytellers and strategists with the confidence, expertise and connections to lead in competitive, in-demand fields.
+Connect with her on Facebook, Twitter @_kahelliott, or check out her work and scholarly interests in media literacy, multiplatform storytelling and citizen journalism.

-Her focus: relevant, immersive learning experiences.
-In fall 2017, Elliott guided a team of student journalists to profile farmers, nonprofit leaders, residents in food deserts, and more as part of a storytelling movement to share the challenges and opportunities within Muncie’s food system.
+Facilitation of several immersive experiences reflects Elliott’s commitment to community-focused journalism.
+In fall 2017, she guided a team of student journalists to profile farmers, nonprofit leaders, residents in food deserts, and more as part of a storytelling movement to share the challenges and opportunities within Muncie’s food system.
 In spring 2016, she worked with marketing, public relations, and journalism graphics majors to advance the reach and reputation of ecoREHAB, a Muncie nonprofit that transforms abandoned properties into energy-efficient homes for residents in need.